Bangor Daily News: Editorial stance

 The Bangor Daily Newss editorial stance has traditionally leaned toward conservatism and the Republican Party in contrast to the Portland Press Herald, which was regarded as having a more liberal, pro-Democratic editorial stance.
 It historically endorsed Republican candidates for office, such as Barry Goldwater in the 1964 presidential election, but has also sometimes endorsed Democratic candidates.
 In the 1974 Maine gubernatorial election, the Bangor Daily News endorsed independent candidate James B. Longley: "The newspaper had always endorsed Republicans, so backing an independent was stunning."
 The endorsement was a major boost to Longley's candidacy.
 The paper endorsed conservative independent candidate Herman "Buddy" Frankland in the 1978 gubernatorial election, and Republican U.S. Senate candidate Susan Collins.

 BDNs editorial board endorsed Republican George W. Bush in the 2000 presidential election, but endorsed Democrat John Kerry over Bush in the 2004 presidential election.
 In 2008, BDN endorsed Democrat Barack Obama for president, Republican Susan Collins for Senate, and Democrats Mike Michaud and Chellie Pingree for Maine's congressional seats.
 The paper's editorial board endorsed Obama for reelection over Republican challenger Mitt Romney in the 2012 presidential election.

+BDN endorsed Democratic presidential candidates Hillary Clinton in 2016, Joe Biden in 2020, and Kamala Harris in 2024.